WkdSunny/fastapi-doc-analyze-lite/README.md

       4. You can check using "redis-cli ping"

 2. Start Redis Server
-3. Start Celery Worker - celery -A app.tasks.celery_config worker --loglevel=info
+3. Start Celery Worker - celery -A app.tasks.celery_config worker --loglevel=info --logfile="app/logs/celery.log"
+4. Start watchdog - python python watchdog_celery.py
+  4.1. watchdog, watches change in app and restarts celery 4.2.
+Not needed in prod, celery is supposed to be long running task handler 4.3.
+Use in dev so that you dont need to manually restart celery on every change 4.4.
+Not included in requirement.txt
+  4.5.
+Manual installation - pip install watchdog
+5. Start FastAPI server
-4. Start Uvicorn - uvicorn app.main:app --host 0.0.0.0 --port 8008 --reload
+  5.1.
+To start Uvicorn - uvicorn app.main:app --host 0.0.0.0 --port 8008 --reload
+  5.2.
+To start Gunicorn - gunicorn -w 4 -k uvicorn.workers.UvicornWorker app.main:app --bind 0.0.0.0:8008 --reload --log-level info